Adam Palka

 Bass

-One of the most in demand basses today, Adam Palka has been praised for his “youthful and virile” voice “whilst also having immense reserves of power” (Bachtrack).
-He has performed at the most prestigious opera houses such as Teatro alla Scala, Opéra national de Paris, Royal Ballet and Opera, Teatro Real, Staatsoper unter den Linden, Gran Teatre del Liceu and in recent seasons has been earning huge acclaim for his interpretation of Méphistophélès in Gounod’s Faust, a role he has sung at Wiener Staatsoper, Grand Théâtre de Genève, Staatsoper Stuttgart and Staatsoper Hamburg: “Méphistophélès steals the show in the Wiener Staatsoper’s Faust… In fact, if one were to give the devil his due, this opera would be named after him, particularly when the role is performed as admirably as by bass Adam Palka”.
+One of the most in-demand basses today, Adam Palka has been praised for his “youthful and virile” voice, “whilst also having immense reserves of power” (Bachtrack).
+He has performed at many of the world’s most prestigious opera houses, including Teatro alla Scala, Opéra national de Paris, The Royal Opera, Teatro Real, Staatsoper Unter den Linden, and Gran Teatre del Liceu.
+In recent seasons, he has earned huge acclaim for his interpretation of Méphistophélès in Gounod’s Faust, a role he has sung at Wiener Staatsoper, The Royal Opera, Grand Théâtre de Genève, Staatsoper Stuttgart, and Staatsoper Hamburg: “Méphistophélès steals the show in the Wiener Staatsoper’s Faust… In fact, if one were to give the devil his due, this opera would be named after him, particularly when the role is performed as admirably as by bass Adam Palka.”

-Recent engagements include Title Role in Boris Godunov at Teatro alla Scala; Timur Turandot and Gremin Eugene Onegin at Gran Teatre del Liceu; Méphistophélès Faust, Don Basilio Il barbiere di Siviglia and Vodník Rusalka at Wiener Staatsoper; Leporello Don Giovanni at Staatsoper Berlin; Commendatore Don Giovanni and Timur Turandot at the Royal Ballet and Opera; Timur Turandot at Teatro Real Madrid; Raimondo Lucia di Lammermoor and Skula Prince Igor with Opéra national de Paris; Colline La bohème and Don Basilio Il barbiere di Siviglia at Bayerische Staatsoper and Commendatore Don Giovanni at Teatro Massimo di Palermo.
+Recent engagements include the title role in Boris Godunov at Teatro alla Scala; Timur (Turandot) and Gremin (Eugene Onegin) at Gran Teatre del Liceu; Méphistophélès (Faust), Don Basilio (Il barbiere di Siviglia), and Vodník (Rusalka) at Wiener Staatsoper; Leporello (Don Giovanni) at Staatsoper Berlin; the Commendatore (Don Giovanni) and Timur (Turandot) at The Royal Opera; Timur (Turandot) at Teatro Real Madrid; Raimondo (Lucia di Lammermoor) and Skula (Prince Igor) at Opéra national de Paris; Colline (La bohème) and Don Basilio (Il barbiere di Siviglia) at Bayerische Staatsoper; and the Commendatore (Don Giovanni) at Teatro Massimo di Palermo.

-On the concert platform he has performed Beethoven’s Symphony no.9 with the Stuttgarter Philharmoniker, Beethoven’s Missa Solemnis with the Szczecin Philharmonic, Verdi Requiem at the Philharmonie de Paris and with Orchestre National du Capitole de Toulouse, among others.
+On the concert platform he has performed Beethoven’s Symphony No. 9 with the Stuttgarter Philharmoniker, Beethoven’s Missa Solemnis with the Szczecin Philharmonic, and Verdi’s Requiem at the Philharmonie de Paris and with the Orchestre National du Capitole de Toulouse, among others.

 Performances